JML321/pltr-chatbot-prototype/README.md

 2) used HNSWLib, instead of Pinecone
 3) inferior model, not gpt-4 but gpt-3.5-turbo
 4) When sources returned for an answer, the source name is a url to the part of the website where that information came from

+Use this link to see the project live: https://pltr-chatbot-1.herokuapp.com/